altaga/BoT-Weave/README.md

         "key4": true
     }

-Dentro de las Cloud Functions subimos los datos como archivos con el siguiente codigo.
+Within the Cloud Functions we upload the data as files with the following code.

 [CODE](./Cloud%20Functions/addData/index.js)

 # IoT Examples:

-Como parte de ese proyecto hemos realizado 4 ejemplos de codigo con los cuales tu puedes realizar tus propios devices IoT, estos estan realizados en los 4 lenguajes mas populares para el desarrollo de IoT.
+As part of this project we have made 4 code examples with which you can make your own IoT devices, these are made in the 4 most popular languages for IoT development.

 [Code Examples](./Code%20Examples/)

-A su vez dejamos los esquemas y codigos de 2 devices en particular que construimos nosotros para el demo.
+At the same time, we leave the schematics and codes of 2 particular devices that we built for the demo.

 ## Edge Driving Monitor:

-Este device tiene como fin decodificar los datos detectados desde el Grove Vision AI V2 y los manda a BNB Greenfield, mediante nuestra API.
+The purpose of this device is to decode the data detected from the Grove Vision AI V2 and send it to BNB Greenfield, through our API.

 [DEVICE CODE](./Device%20Examples/Edge%20Driving%20Monitor/)

 <img src="https://i.ibb.co/xsstC9K/Edge-Driving-drawio.png">

-Para hacer que funcione deberas completar con tus datos de WiFi y API Key en [Certs.h](./Device%20Examples/Edge%20Driving%20Monitor/certs.h)
+To make it work you must complete your WiFi data and API Key in [Certs.h](./Device%20Examples/Edge%20Driving%20Monitor/certs.h)

     static const char* ssid     = "YOUR_SSID";          // Your WiFi SSID static const char* password = "YOUR_PASSWORD";      // Your WiFi Password